atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 moral kind, though written in an amusing way. -- -- -- Young Solkswill not bear perpetual reproofs; they are too often rendered desperate by them : they Slrould, therefore, be lured from vice and Solly by examples of self-denial, chastity, gratitude, generosity, filial affection, and delicacy of Sentiment.
 Examples not to be ostcn Sound in the living world, as one would wisli, I own; but those examples in books may be of no Small Service to the young readers, if properly attended to. -- -- -- Books Sull of
-Such examples, and professedly written on the Side of virtue, I take care to put into kitty’s hands, and no other.” don’t you admire Mrs. downton’s just Sentiments, with regard to the education of a daughter, my dear Mrs. Blomdr? -- -- -- -- Much has Kitty been benefited by the tuition of Such a mother; Seldom do we meet with a young person osher birth and connexions, with Such an excellent heart, with manners
+Such examples, and professedly written on the Side of virtue, I take care to put into kitty’s hands, and no other." don’t you admire Mrs. downton’s just Sentiments, with regard to the education of a daughter, my dear Mrs. Blomdr? -- -- -- -- Much has Kitty been benefited by the tuition of Such a mother; Seldom do we meet with a young person osher birth and connexions, with Such an excellent heart, with manners
 So amiable from the Simplicity of them; -- -- -- and